 So how much of an issue actually is parking outside.
 Well, it definitely will contribute to the issues I’ve described above, but the vast majority of car owners park their cars outside.

-I park my own car outdoors, and it still looks like new even though it’s a couple of years old now.
+I park my own car outdoors, and it still looks like new even though it’s nearly 4 years old now.
 There are plenty of things you can do to protect a car that’s parked outside all year round, so don’t panic!

 How to Protect The Car